yousifdahabra/aegis-ai/README.md

    const API_KEY = 'ENTER YOUR API';
    ```

-Now, you should be able to run AI Safety Awareness Trainer locally and explore its features.
+Now, you should be able to run AegisAI locally and explore its features.